Cherif Ndiaye: International career

 Ndiaye made his debut for the Senegal national team on 6 June 2024 in a World Cup qualifier against DR Congo at the Diamniadio Olympic Stadium.
 He substituted Nicolas Jackson in the 90th minute as the game ended in a 1–1 draw.

+On May 21, 2026, Ndiaye was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.